 Half-duplex consumes less power as both the transmitter and receiver are not operating at the same time.
 Many devices (such as the BG96) and network operators only offer Half-Duplex Cat M1 operation.
 Cat M1 can use existing LTE spectrum in-band and provide seamless hand-over between base terminal stations (BTS), just like conventional 4G LTE mobiles.
 It is ideal for telemetry applications and can support VoLTE (Voice over LTE) opening up applications in aged care, independent living and security.

 Cat NB1 – (Narrow Band) also known as NB-IoT goes one step further, requiring just 180 kHz of spectrum.
-It can achieve a 250kbits/s symmetrical half duplex uplink and downlink with a 1.6s to 10s latency.
+It typically achieves a half duplex 70kbits/s uplink, 32kbits/s downlink with a 1.6s to 10s latency.
 Unlike other LTE protocols, NB1 does not support handover between BTS, and is limited to fixed IoT applications.
 NB1 uses a different modulation scheme and hence does not operate in conventional LTE spectrum – It requires it’s own 200 kHz spectrum, and is often deployed in side bands or spectrum freed up from GSM Networks.

 For operators of existing LTE mobile networks, the advantage of Cat M1 and NB1 is that in the majority of cases the roll-out is just a software update.
 Cat M1 is easier to deploy as it uses existing LTE spectrum.